-U.P. chief secy flags off ‘Capacity building workshop on 5g’
+U.P. chief secy flags off ‘Capacity building workshop on 5G’

-Chief Secretary Durga Shankar Mishra inaugurated a workshop on 5G in Lucknow and urged the telecom department to roll out 5G in Uttar Pradesh as quickly as possible.
-He stated that 5G internet services will be introduced in several cities within the next few months.
+Chief Secretary Durga Shankar Mishra inaugurated a ?Capacity building workshop on 5G? and urged the telecom department to roll out 5G in Uttar Pradesh as quickly as possible.
+5G internet services will be introduced in several cities within the next few months.

 Chief secretary Durga Shankar Mishra inaugurated a ‘Capacity building workshop on 5G’, organised by IT and electronics department, at the Indira Gandhi Pratishthan, here, on Monday.